 Go to the Overview page of your project.
-You can find the Widget button in the section 2: Add, collect and manage entries.
+You can find the Registration form button in section 2: Add, collect and manage entries.

-- Activate the widget (check Widget is active).
-The widget preview appears on the right.
+- Activate the form (check Form is active).
+The preview will appear on the right.

 - Define whether people can submit duplicate entries or unique entries only.

 - You can add up to 5 fields so you can collect up to 5 different details (for example name, email, street, city, custom question).